isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/setup-development-environment.md

     </tbody>
 </table>

-## Install Visual Studio Code extension for headless adaptive forms {#Install-Visual-Studio-Code-extension-for-headless-adaptive forms}
+## Install Visual Studio Code extension for headless adaptive forms {#Install-Visual-Studio-Code-extension-for-headless-adaptive-forms}

 The extension adds adaptive forms related IntelliSense capabilities to provide suggestions and auto-complete headless adaptive forms JSON syntax and also adds a panel to help navigate JSON representation of form.
 The navigation panel, titled Forms Tree, is helpful in navigating large JSON representations.
 To install the extension: